 What are Neighbourhood Profiles?

 What is a Census Count?

-Since the 8th edition, most data for the neighbourhood profiles has been gathered from the Federal Census.
+Since the 8th edition, most data for the Neighbourhood Profiles has been gathered from the Federal Census.
 The Census is the only process that sets out to count and gather information on people.
 It provides a wealth of information about a population; however, it is a difficult, time consuming, and expensive process to count people.
 For these reasons, the Census only takes place every five years.
-The most recent Census was completed in 2011, although data from the entire Census was not completely released until late 2013 at a neighbourhood level.
-To address this time gap, Planning & Development has acquired data estimates available on a yearly basis.What is an Estimate?
+The most recent Census was completed in 2011, although data from the entire Census; was not completely released until late 2013 at a neighbourhood level.
+To address this time gap, Planning & Development has acquired data estimates available on a yearly basis.

 Since Federal Census data is only available every five years, the Neighbourhood Profiles publication is starting to use estimates provided by a private company called Generation 5 (G5).
 Estimates work from known data sources to arrive at a number for the current period.
 G5 provides products and services to a number of Fortune 500 companies and has a team of experts in the fields of mathematics and statistics.
 The estimates produced by G5 are found in a product called the G5 Super Census.
 The G5 Super Census includes estimated values for over 1,000 demographic variables found in the Federal Census.